Healthcare Administration Degrees in Arizona

 Healthcare administration is a multifaceted field that is designed to prepare you for a number of different work environments in Arizona.
 Your expertise and experience may be needed at nonprofit associations, consulting firms that strengthen the presence of health care providers in the community, nursing homes, and community health programs.

 Across Arizona, institutions and healthcare providers are implementing measures to meet the demands of the Affordable Care Act.
-As a result, the demand for healthcare executives has increased, leading to an expected 39% boost in job openings by 2028 (O*Net, 2018).
+As a result, the demand for healthcare executives has increased, leading to an expected 39% boost in job openings by between 2018 and 2028.

 The salary you earn as a healthcare administrator depends on the level of management you reach and which type of organization you work for.
-However, the statewide average for a health services manager is $103,960 per year (O*Net, 2018).
+However, the statewide average for a health services manager is $123,540 per year.

 2020 Medical and Health Services Manager Estimated Job Openings

 Take advantage of recent growth in the healthcare industry and take your career to the next level.
 Find out how by contacting healthcare administration schools in Arizona.

 - New Jersey